patrickbwarren/transam-triton/TRIMCC.md

 -o <binary_file>: capture the byte stream in a binary file the serial device should be specified, for example /dev/ttyS0
 ```
-For `tridat` the default is to receive and print bytes from a
+This receives bytes from a physically-connected Triton using a serial
-physically-connected Triton using the (default) serial port
+device such `/dev/ttyS0`.
+The `-o` option additionally writes these
-`/dev/ttyS0`.
-The `-o` option additionally writes these received bytes
+received bytes to a file.
+Note that you may have to add yourself the
-to a file.
+`dialout` group to use the serial ports.

 ### Transmitter (`trimcc.c`)
 ```